Anxiety/uncertainty management: Motivation

-Gudykunst's next set of axioms suggest that our motivation to interact with strangers is directly related to the fulfillment of needs.
-First, we have a need to trust others to behave favorably or at least in an expected manner.
-Second, and only in the context of intergroup relations, we need to feel inclusion with the group or anxiety will surely develop.
-Paradoxically, the third need that Gudykunst points out is our need for self-concept confirmation.
-We want to be included in the group, but not to the extent that our identity is lost in the crowd.
+Gudykunst's next set of axioms suggest that motivation to interact with strangers is directly related to the fulfillment of needs.
+First, there is a need to trust others to behave favorably, or at least in an expected manner.
+Second, and only in the context of intergroup relations, one needs to feel inclusion with the group or anxiety will surely develop.
+Paradoxically, the third need that Gudykunst points out is the need for self-concept confirmation.
+People want to be included in the group, but not to the extent that their identity is lost in the crowd.